-Use the links below to explore Madison Opera's 50 year performance history:
+Use the links below to explore Madison Opera's 50-plus year performance history:

 Madison Opera experienced exciting growth and reached new artistic heights, in large part due to the opening of the Overture Center for the Arts.
 The company presented the Midwest premiere of Jake Heggie's The End of the Affair in 2005, and in 2010 produced its first Wagner opera, The Flying Dutchman.

 Madison Opera commissioned and produced its first world premiere opera in 1993: Daron Aric Hagen's Shining Brow.
 Upon Maestro Roland Johnson's retirement in 1994, John DeMain was appointed the company's new artistic director.

 Madison Opera moved into the Oscar Mayer Theatre with a grand production of Aida in 1980, marking a new era of expansion.
 In 1986, the company celebrated its 25th anniversary with a performance of Beethoven's Fidelio starring Jon Vickers.